PieterjanVerhelst/eel-pdst-analysis/README.md

 		+ `comment`: any comments
 	+ `migration_direction.csv`: file with the migration direction of the relevant eels for analysis

+* `/output:` This folder contains visual outputs from specific scripts.

 ### Scripts

 !
 Important note: the clock settings of the pDSTs are the same as Pieterjan's laptop, hence their time setting is UTC+1 (Brussels time zone)!